mirofrankovic/eshop-project04/README.md

 * **Email** - User receives email confirmation there order has been placed and receives a order summary.
 ![ordere](https://user-images.githubusercontent.com/28025554/151615366-b59a3769-94de-4266-8648-5f1d48b8f33a.PNG)

+**404 and 500 error pages**

+Custom 404 and 500 pages contain error messages and error handlers to catch these errors.
+A custom message with a link allows the user to redirect back to the home page.

 ## Features Left to Implement